Frequently Asked Questions

 Who will pay for the new Boathouse?

 This is a community effort!
 The fundraising campaign is a collaboration between volunteer leaders from the Green Lake Rowing Advisory Council and the Seattle Canoe and Kayak Club in partnership with staff from the Associated Recreation Council and Seattle Parks and Recreation.
-They are partnering to raise $6.5 million from individuals, families, foundations, local businesses, and state and local government.
+They are partnering to raise the necessary funding from individuals, families, foundations, local businesses, and state and local government.
 See who has already contributed to the effort here.

 Are my donations tax-deductible?